- Looking for the best drum replacement/drum trigger plugins?

-Drum replacement can also be really handy at the mixing stage, particularly if there was only a short window to record drums.
+Drum replacement can also be really handy at the mixing stage, particularly if there was only a short window of time to record drums.

 There are pros and cons of using drum replacement software, and we would, of course, suggest learning proper mic techniques as well as EQ and compression in order to produce a quality drum sound.

-However, there is bound to be situations where drum replacement becomes applicable to your session, so whether you’re considering investing in software for producing at home, or even just as a way of adding extra dimension to your drums, we’ve compiled five of the best plug-ins available in 2019.
+However, there are bound to be situations where drum replacement becomes applicable to your session, so whether you’re considering investing in software for producing at home, or even just as a way of adding extra dimension to your drums, we’ve compiled 6 of the best plug-ins available today.

-Addictive Trigger by XLN Audio is an intuitive piece of software which uses a unique process to analyze each drum hit to produce an accurate hit detection.
+Addictive Trigger by XLN Audio is an intuitive piece of drum replacement software which uses a unique process to analyze each hit from your drums tracks to produce an accurate hit detection.

 XLN themselves conducted extensive research whilst developing the software and found many triggering technologies required a lot of additional editing and correction.
 Addictive Trigger provides a simple and easy way of replacing your drums in real-time.

 The software has a selection of drum pad samples and is designed to pick up even the slightest of ghost notes to replicate the human element of drum playing.
 If you’re just starting out then Addictive Trigger also includes a SuperStart function which listens to your source material and suggests suitable detection settings.

 You can also set your own threshold which is great if you have any issues with bleed in your drum mic and you also have EQ, compression and options to layer several drums at once.

 Check the best price of Addictive Trigger on PluginBoutique.

 Drumagog, from Wavemachine Labs, is often referred to as the industry standard when it comes to drum replacement.